 Is there a path to getting a faster response to your demand letter to get a faster settlement?
 Absolutely.
 Simply become the squeaky wheel and call the adjuster every day, adamantly complaining that the settlement offer is taking too long.

-Also, submitting records and bills a bit at a time does not really help speed up an offer to settle unless the injuries are severe and the bills are high at the beginning of the claim.
-The adjuster at that time might be concerned about their driver's policy limits and legal exposure.
+Also, submitting records and bills a bit at a time does not speed up an offer to settle unless the injuries are severe and the bills are high at the beginning of the claim.
+The insurance adjuster might be concerned about their driver's policy limits and legal exposure.

 The average time frame for fully resolving an auto accident insurance claims varies greatly depending on whether the claim involves personal injuries or just property damage.
 If the claim is limited to property damage to the vehicle (no injuries) claim resolution shouldn't take over 6-8 weeks.
-If you're making a claim for personal injuries related to the accident, the timetable for resolving the claim is around 8 to 16 months.
+If you are claiming personal injuries related to the accident, the timetable for resolving the claim is around 8 to 16 months.

-2 months is about the average time it takes to get a response from an insurance company after you send them a demand letter in auto accident case.
-Some insurance companies tend to be faster than others.
+Based on our study above, two months is about the average time it takes to get a response from an insurance company after you send them a demand letter in an auto accident case.

 Before we start congratulating Progressive, one possible explanation for this is that Progressive tends to write smaller insurance policies with limits of $50,000 or under.
 This means Progressive is more likely to deal with policy limit claims that can be resolved much faster.